Many families have questions about embalming–what it is, what it’s used for, if they need to do it when planning services—among others.

 If you’re unsure whether or not embalming is an acceptable method of body preservation, check with the religious leader at your place of worship.
 A funeral home or crematory will work with you to ensure your religious and/or cultural needs are met, while abiding by Ohio embalming laws.

-Deciding whether you’d like your body embalmed is one of the many final wishes you can document when you preplan your own final arrangements.
+Deciding whether you’d like to be embalmed is one of the many final wishes you can document when you preplan your own final arrangements.
 With preplanning, you arrange all aspects of your funeral to give you and your loved ones peace of mind.
-That way, when the time comes, they won’t have to worry about anything other than being by your side.

-For more information, download the Seniors’ Guide to Funeral Arrangements to learn how preplanning can save time, money and worry.
+Download our Seniors’ Guide to Funeral Arrangements to learn how preplanning can save you time, money and worry.